roscale/zenith/README.md

 or `terminator`, and use it to start subsequent programs. `gnome-terminal` is very picky and it seems to always choose to connect to the Wayland socket of the host, so it may not work.
 If you want to launch Chromium or Chromium-based apps, you must use `--enable-features=UseOzonePlatform --ozone-platform=wayland`.

+Right now, only pin authentication is supported.
+Change your user password to a pin, otherwise you won't be able to unlock the compositor.

 If you want to start the compositor on your secondary screen, set the environment variable `ZENITH_OUTPUT=1`, `1` being the